Brunch & Batter

 Dry ingredients for a wild blueberry crisp.

-Make the crumble topping by combining the butter, sugars, salt, flour and oats in a bowl.
-Using your hands, mix the butter until all is incorporated and there are no dry parts remaining.
+Step 1.
+Make the crumble topping by combining the butter, sugars, salt, flour, and oats in a bowl.
+Using your hands, mix the butter until well combined.
 Set aside.

 Peaches ad blueberries prepared in a bowl for a crisp.